rpm-software-management/dnf/doc/api_conf.rst

     The password to use for connecting to repo with basic HTTP authentication.
 Defaults to ``None``.

+  .. attribute:: basearch

+    The base architecture used for installing packages.
+By default this is auto-detected.

+  .. attribute:: arch

+    The architecture used for installing packages.
+By default this is auto-detected.

   .. method:: prepend_installroot(option)

     Prefix config option named `option` with :attr:`installroot`.